-Here is a recipe for allergen-free fried chicken!
+Here is a recipe for allergen-free, gluten-free fried chicken!
 Bread the chicken with rice flour and cook in palm shortening for a real food version of the classic.

 I think I’ve told you before: I don’t fry food.
 It’s not that I don’t enjoy fried foods or think they are a big “no-no.” It’s simply that I’ve been been able to fry–namely, I’ve never been able to fry chicken.

 So I figured out how to bake a delicious “almost”-fried chicken dish.
 And my hubby, whose favorite food happens to be fried chicken, loved it just as much.

 I had to get out of my “baking” zone and learn how to fry some chicken–and some gluten-free, dairy-free friend chicken at that–so the WHOLE family could eat it!

 My discovery was that frying chicken isn’t so bad after all.
 You see, I had only attempted it once or twice before, and the memories of the smoke-filled kitchen and having to open all the doors and windows to air out the house in the dead of winter–well, it had given me a mental block when it came to frying.

 But my rice flour fried chicken recipe below is now even easier than my “almost”-fried chicken tenders.
 Imagine that!

 - several dashes paprika (less than 1 tsp. per cup unless you like your fried chicken really spicy!)